 (1) Any joint powers agreement (JPA) shall be listed in a SI schedule in the audit report.
 The statewide ACFR schedule shall include JPAs that are significant to the state as a whole.
-The schedule shall include the following information for each JPA: participants; party responsible for operations; description; beginning and ending dates of the JPA; total estimated amount of project and portion applicable to the agency; amount the agency contributed in the current fiscal year; audit responsibility; fiscal agent if applicable; and name of the government agency where revenues and expenditures are reported.

-(2) For self-insurance obtained under a JPA, see the GASB Codification Section J50.113.W.
-Inventory certification:
+The schedule shall include the following information for each JPA: participants; party responsible for operations; description; beginning and ending dates of the JPA: total estimated amount of project and portion applicable to the agency; amount the agency contributed in the current fiscal year; audit responsibility; fiscal agent if applicable; and name of the government agency where revenues and expenditures are reported.
+For self-(2) insurance obtained under a JPA, see the GASB Codification [Section] Sections J50.113 and C50.
+W. Inventory certification:

 (1) All agencies shall comply with the requirements of Section 12-6-10 NMSA 1978 and also maintain a capitalization policy that complies with the law.
 All agencies shall maintain an inventory listing of chattels and equipment that cost over five thousand dollars (\$5,000).

-(2) Agencies shall conduct an annual physical inventory of chattels and equipment on the inventory list at the end of each fiscal year in accordance with the requirements of Section 12-6-10 NMSA 1978.
+Agencies (2) shall conduct an annual physical inventory of chattels and equipment on the inventory list at the end of each fiscal year in accordance with the requirements of Section 12-6-10 NMSA 1978.
 The agency shall certify the correctness of the inventory after the physical inventory.
 This certification shall be provided to the agency's auditors.
 The IPA shall audit the inventory listing for correctness and compliance with the requirements of the Audit Act.

-X. Tax increment development districts: Pursuant to Subsection C of Section 5-15-9 NMSA 1978, tax increment development districts (TIDDs) are political subdivisions of the state, and they are separate and apart from the municipality or county in which they are located.
-Section 5-15-10 NMSA 1978 states that the district shall be governed by the governing body that adopted a resolution to form the district or by a five-member board composed of four members appointed by that governing body; provided, however, that the fifth member of the five-member board is the secretary of finance and administration or the secretary's designee with full voting privileges.
-However, in the case of an appointed board of directors that is not the governing body, at the end of the appointed directors' initial terms, the board shall hold an election of new directors by majority vote of owners and qualified resident electors.
-Therefore, a TIDD and its audit firm shall apply the criteria of GASBS 14, 39, 61, and 80 to determine whether the TIDD is a component unit of the municipality or county that approved it.
-If the TIDD is determined to be a related organization of the municipality or county that approved it.
+Tax increment X. development districts: [Pursuantto Subsection C of Section 5-15-9 NMSA 1978, tax increment development districts (TIDDs) arepolitical subdivisions of the state, and they are separate and apart from themunicipality or county in which they are located.
+Section 5-15-10 NMSA 1978 states that the district shall be governed by the governing bodythat adopted a resolution to form thedistrict or by a five-member board composed of four members appointed 413 New Mexico Register / Volume XXXVI, Issue 11/ June 10, 2025 by that governing body; provided, however, that the fifth member of the five-member board is the secretary of finance and administration or the secretary's designee with full votingprivileges.
+However, in the case of an appointed board of directors that is not the governing body, at the endof the appointed directors' initial terms, the board shall hold an election of new directors by majority vote of owners and qualified resident electors.
+Therefore, a TIDD] A tax increment development district (TIDD) created pursuant to the Tax Increment for Development Act (Chapter 5, Article 15 NMSA 1978) and its audit firm shall apply the criteria of GASBS 14, 39, 61, and 80 to determine whether the TIDD is a component unit of the municipality or county that approved it, or whether the TIDD is a related organization of the municipality or county that approved it.
 If the TIDD is determined to be a related organization per the GAAP requirements, then the TIDD shall contract separately for an audit separate from the audit of the municipality or county that approved it.
 Y. GASBS 68, accounting and financial reporting for pensions: